 Key gaps in the evidence

-Some common themes had already been identified - the broad areas we presented to the group as emerging from our review of the evidence gaps appear on the right hand side of the graphic recording.
+Some common themes had already been identified – the broad areas we presented to the group as emerging from our review of the evidence gaps appear on the right hand side of the graphic recording.
 Those attending the workshop confirmed their interest in these areas.
 A key example is the lack of current information on the prevalence of child sexual abuse – that is, sufficiently detailed survey data from a broad population, rather than information drawn from the records kept by services of those who report their abuse.
 It is well known that there is a huge gap between the large number of people who report in surveys that they were sexually abused in childhood and the much smaller number who report that abuse to services – but how big is this gap?
 The latest Crime Survey for England and Wales estimated that 7.5% of adult population in England and Wales have experienced some form of child sexual abuse, but this does not tell us about how much child sexual abuse is happening today.
-The Crime Survey collects the experiences of the adult population, some of which took place decades ago, so it cannot tell us what is the scale of CSA today or about its nature.
+The Crime Survey collects the experiences of the adult population, some of which took place decades ago, so it cannot tell us what is the scale of child sexual abuse today or about its nature.
 Kairika Karsna, our senior researcher’s reflections on the new ONS Compendium are here.
 More accurate, recent and detailed information would be invaluable to so many people in the field as it would help in allocating resources and shaping services to meet need.

 Other recurring themes focused on understandings of, and responses to, perpetration – the stigma attaching to this area of work can have a freezing effect on attempts to study it better.
 Key questions include – what are the pathways to offending?
-How can there be appropriate prevention and disruption for each type of CSA, including that by young people as well as adults, online as well as contact abuse, intra-familial as well as extra-familial abuse.
+How can there be appropriate prevention and disruption for each type of child sexual abuse, including that by young people as well as adults, online as well as contact abuse, intra-familial as well as extra-familial abuse.

 Another area that surfaced was around diversity in terms of the experiences of victims and survivors – it is regularly found that BAME and LGBT+ children and young people, those with disabilities, and boys all face additional barriers to their abuse coming to light, and to receiving a suitable response from services.
 Despite the long recognition of this area of concern, there is room for much more work in this space.